HenrikJoreteg/hjs-webpack/README.md

 `require('template.jade')` and npm install `jade-loader`

+## changing babel config

+If you want to tweak babel settings you can create a file at the root of your project called `.babelrc` that contains config settings.
+See [bablerc docs](https://babeljs.io/docs/usage/babelrc/) for more options.

 ## credits

 This is mostly just some add-ons to [webpack](http://webpack.github.io/) so most of the credit goes there.